 There is no requirement by the SSA that you take medication.
 However, if you have been treated by a psychiatrist who recommended medication and you are not taking it, it will count against you on your application.
 The SSA wants to know that you’re doing everything possible to improve your mental health, and if you refuse treatment they will assume this is the reason you aren’t well enough to work.

-That doesn’t mean you have to take medication that you disagree with taking.
-There are several options we can use:
+You do not have to take medication that you disagree with taking.
+There are several options we can use instead:

 - Seek a statement from your doctor saying that you are complying with treatment

 - Ask your doctor if there are other treatment options besides the problematic medication

 - Help you see a doctor who specializes in bipolar disorder and can recommend a different treatment